navi-04/Issue-change-log/issue-change-log-cui/documentation/14-terms-of-service.md

 ### App Ownership

 **Our Rights:**
-- Issue Change Log and its original code are open source (MIT License)
+- Advanced Work Item log and its original code are open source (MIT License)
 - App name, logos, and trademarks are our property
 - Documentation and materials are protected by copyright